 The thyroid is an endocrine gland responsible for the production of thyroid hormones T3 and T4.

 The major functional cells of the thyroid are the follicular cells.
-These are arranged into hollow spheres that form a functional unit termed a follicle.
+These are arranged into spheres that form a functional unit termed a follicle.

 Within these follicles is a central lumen containing colloid; the extracellular storage site for thyroid hormone.
 Colloid is composed largely of thyroglobulin (Tg) a glycoprotein involved in thyroid hormone synthesis.

 Parafollicular C cells secrete calcitonin, a hormone involved in calcium regulation.

 Thyroid hormone release is controlled by the hypothalamic-pituitary-thyroid axis.